yuming-h/Snakes-on-a-2D-Plane/README.md

 # Description
+Thanks to [BattleSnake](https://battlesnake.io) for the amazing competition and online platform!

 A simple snake made during the battleSnake competition in Victoria 2019 that only looks at *single* gamestates.
 The snake can pathfind and move to food but doesn't handle cases where
 * There is no food on the board
 * There is no current viable path to food